paralab/EigenMM/README.md

 To do that, when installing PETSc pass the following parameters:\
 ./configure --with-cxx-dialect=C++11 --download-mumps  --with-x

+---

+To see an example, check main.cpp.

+---

 solve() function computes the eigenvalues and eigenvectors.\
 solve(int nev, int ncv, int mpd, bool verbose):\
 **nev**: number of eigenvalues requested.\